REBELinBLUE/kube-guide/3-tutorial.md

 the *ReplicaSet* to see that it is recreated, along with a new *Pod*, this shows that the *Controllers* are working as previously described.

-The cluster will now looks like the following.
+The cluster will now look like the following.
 (Note: After this point the old *ReplicaSets* won't be included in these diagrams).

 ![Deployment with 2 ReplicaSets](./images/figure3.png)